Water Heater Pros

 Cold Tap Water 3 Cups, 4 minutes, 17 seconds

-Room temperature was at 69 degrees Farenheit, and the barometer was registering 30.21 inches.
+The room temperature was 69 degrees Fahrenheit, and the barometer registered 30.21 inches.

 Conclusion:

-The experiment has shown that common sense once again prevails, and hot water boils much-much quicker than cold water.
+The experiment has shown that common sense again prevails, and hot water boils much quicker than cold water.

 WHY IS HOT WATER ALWAYS ON THE LEFT SIDE

-Back in the 19th century, when indoor plumbing was introduced, water was brought into the home by hand pump.
-At the time, there was only one option that came out of the hand pump: cold water.
-Since most people were, and still are right-handed, the pump was placed on the right side of the sink.
+When indoor plumbing was introduced in the 19th century, a hand pump brought water into the home.
+At the time, the hand pump only produced one option: cold water.
+Since most people are right-handed, the pump was placed on the right side of the sink.

 Instant hot water was introduced many years later.
-With the cold water pump already occupying the right side of the sink or tub, the logical place to put the hot water faucet was on the left side of the cold water faucet.
+With the cold water pump already occupying the right side of the sink or tub, the hot water faucet was logically placed on the left side of the cold water faucet.
 There you have it!
+Hot water valves (faucets) are always found on the left and cold on the right.

 HOT WATER CAN FREEZE FASTER THAN COLD WATER

 This phenomenon has been observed for centuries but was not properly introduced to the scientific community until 1969.
-Since that time, it has commonly been referred to as the Mpemba effect, named after the Nigerian high school student who rediscovered this back in the 60's.
+Since then, it has commonly been called the Mpemba effect, named after the Nigerian high school student who rediscovered it in the 1960s.

-He later found that the local ice cream venders did the same thing to speed up the freezing process!
-Mpemba was still critcized at school for his "bogus" science, even though he had hard evidence with which he could back his theory up.
+He later found that the local ice cream vendors did the same thing to speed up the freezing process!
+Mpemba was still criticized at school for his "bogus" science, even though he had hard evidence to back his theory up.
 A physics professor later visited the high school and heard what Mpemba had to say.
-He replicated the process and couldn't explain the phenomenon either, so he and Mpemba published their results in 1969.
+He replicated the process and couldn't explain the phenomenon, so he and Mpemba published their results in 1969.

 Did you know?